 Figure Captions

 Figure 1.
-The Diplodocus carnegii mounted skeleton as it is today: the original fossil material mounted in the public gallery of the Carnegie Museum.
-Head, neck, torso and forelimbs in left lateral view, with Homo sapiens Michael P. Taylor for scale.
+The real mounted skeleton of Diplodocus carnegii as it is today: the original fossil material mounted in the Dinosaurs in Their Time exhibition at Carnegie Museum of Natural History.
+Anterior half of skeleton in left lateral view, with Homo sapiens Michael P. Taylor for scale.
 Photograph by Mathew J. Wedel.

 Figure 2.
 Six of the key players in the story of the Carnegie Diplodocus and its casts.
-A. Andrew Carnegie, the millionaire philanthropist who funded the creation of the Carnegie Museum and after whom it is named.
-B. William J. Holland, director of the Carnegie Museum, whom Carnegie tasked with sourcing a giant dinosaur to exhibit.
+A. Andrew Carnegie, the millionaire industrialist and philanthropist who funded the creation of the Carnegie Museum and after whom it is named.
+B. William J. Holland, second director of the Carnegie Museum, whom Carnegie tasked with sourcing a giant dinosaur to exhibit and who later published extensively on Diplodocus.
 C. Olaf A. Peterson, who led the excavation of the paratype specimen CM 94.
-(See Figure K for those who excavated the holotype specimen CM 84).
+(See Figure 5 for those who excavated the holotype specimen CM 84.)
 D. Arthur S. Coggeshall, who was the lead preparator of the Diplodocus fossils and supervised the subsequent mounting of both the original material and the casts.
 E. John B. Hatcher, who wrote the classic 1901 monograph describing the new species Diplodocus carnegii based on CM 84 and CM 94.
 F. Serafino Agostini, leader of the Italian crew that made the plaster molds and sculpted some of the elements that these were taken from.

 Figure 3.
+Newspaper article “The Dinosaur of Wyoming”, from the New York Post of 1 December 1898 (Anonymous 1898a), with Andrew Carnegie’s handwritten note to William J. Holland: “My Lord — Cant you buy this for Pittsburgh — try.
+Wyoming State University isnt rich — get an offer — hurry AC”.
+(The “C” at the very end has a double loop characteristic Carnegie when signing his own name.)

-Jacob L. Wortman, leader of the field team, in Quarry D at Sheep Creek, Albany, Wyoming, in 1899, as the Carnegie Diplodocus is being excavated.
-Before him is the right femur of CM 84 in medial view with the ventral side lying upwards.
+Figure 4.
+William Harlow Reed of the 1899 field team, in Quarry D at Sheep Creek, Albany County, Wyoming, as the Diplodocus carnegii holotype CM 84 is being excavated.
+Before him is the right femur in medial view with the posterior side facing upwards and the proximal end to the left.
 Closer to the camera is a pelvic girdle bone, probably the right pubis in medial view with proximal to the left.
-Carnegie photograph #29.
+Carnegie Museum of Natural History Section of Vertebrate Paleontology Archive, photograph #29.

-Figure 4.
-The field crew that excavated the Carnegie Diplodocus holotype CM 84 at Bonediggers Camp, Sheep Creek, Albany County, Wyoming.
-From left to right: Paul Miller, Jacob L. Wortman, William H. Reed, and William Reed Jr. Carnegie Museum photograph #37, taken in 1899.

 Figure 5.
+The field crew that excavated the Diplodocus carnegii holotype CM 84 at Bonediggers Camp, Sheep Creek, Albany County, Wyoming in 1899.
+From left to right: Paul Miller, Jacob L. Wortman, William H. Reed, and William Reed, Jr. Not pictured: Arthur S. Coggeshall.
+Carnegie Museum of Natural History Section of Vertebrate Paleontology Archive, photograph #37.

+Figure 6.
 Carnegie Museum preparation laboratory, with key personnel, in 1903 — probably January 1903, based on the calendar on the right wall.
-(Carnegie photo library #1010.)
+(Carnegie Museum of Natural History Section of Vertebrate Paleontology Archive, photograph #1010.)
 Foreground: various fossils still in matrix.
-Right: a sequence of caudal vertebra, posterior to the front, possibly from the Carnegie Diplodocus referred specimen CM 94 (there are too many of them to be from the holotype CM 84) or from the Apatosaurus excelsus referred specimen CM 563 (subsequently transferred to UW 15556 and referred to Brontosaurus parvus by Tschopp et al. (2015:229) (Anthony Maltese, pers. comm., 2022).
-People from left to right:
+Right: a sequence of caudal vertebrae, anterior to the front, possibly from the Apatosaurus excelsus referred specimen CM 563 (subsequently transferred to the University of Wyoming (as UW 15556) and referred to Brontosaurus parvus by Tschopp et al. (2015:229) (Anthony Maltese, pers. comm., 2022)).
+People are, from left to right:

-Far left, mostly cropped from image: field worker William H. Utterback
+Far left, mostly cropped from image: field collector William H. Utterback

-Seated, facing right: field worked Olaf A. Peterson
+Seated, facing right: field collector and researcher Olaf A. Peterson

-Standing at back: preparator Louis S. Coggeshall (Arthur’s brother)
+Standing at rear: fossil preparator Louis S. Coggeshall (Arthur’s brother)

-Seated, looking to camera: preparator Charles W. Gilmore
+Seated, looking toward camera: fossil preparator and researcher Charles W. Gilmore

-Seated at far table: field worker Earl Douglass
+Seated at far table: field collector Earl Douglass

-Standing behind far table: chief preparator Arthur S. Coggeshall
+Standing behind far table: chief fossil preparator Arthur S. Coggeshall

-Sitting at far table, facing left: preparator Asher W. VanKirk
+Sitting at far table, facing left: fossil preparator Asher W. VanKirk

 Seated: illustrator Sydney Prentice